bdusell/rau/docs/composable-neural-networks.rst

 the input to the other.
 (The choice of ``|`` as the composition operator is meant to evoke piping from shell languages.)
-If ``A`` and ``B`` are :py:class:`~torch.nn.Module`\ s and ``A`` is also an instance of Rau's :py:class:`~rau.tools.torch.compose.BasicComposable` class, then the expression ``A | B`` creates a new :py:class:`~torch.nn.Module` whose ``()`` operator passes its input to ``A``, feeds the output of ``A`` as input to ``B``, and returns the output of ``B``.
-This module is also an instance of :py:class:`~rau.tools.torch.compose.BasicComposable`, so you can easily create a pipeline of more than two modules like ``A | B | C | D | ...``.
-You can make any :py:class:`~torch.nn.Module` an instance of :py:class:`~rau.tools.torch.compose.BasicComposable` by wrapping it in :py:class:`~rau.tools.torch.compose.Composable`.
+If ``A`` and ``B`` are :py:class:`~torch.nn.Module`\ s and ``A`` is also an instance of Rau's :py:class:`~rau.tools.torch.BasicComposable` class, then the expression ``A | B`` creates a new :py:class:`~torch.nn.Module` whose ``()`` operator passes its input to ``A``, feeds the output of ``A`` as input to ``B``, and returns the output of ``B``.
+This module is also an instance of :py:class:`~rau.tools.torch.BasicComposable`, so you can easily create a pipeline of more than two modules like ``A | B | C | D | ...``.
+You can make any :py:class:`~torch.nn.Module` an instance of :py:class:`~rau.tools.torch.BasicComposable` by wrapping it in :py:class:`~rau.tools.torch.Composable`.

 .. code-block:: python

     import torch
     from torch.nn import Linear
-    from rau.tools.torch.compose import Composable
+    from rau.tools.torch import Composable

     # Create a simple pipeline of Linear modules.
     # We only need to wrap the first module in Composable to kick